Our elite lineup of professional Montana fly fishing guides are experienced in taking clients on the best rivers to catch the biggest fish.

 I grew up in Billings Montana, 90 miles from the Big Horn River, which is arguably the best blue ribbon trout stream in the world.
-Luckily, my father was a fly-fishing outfitter, which gave me the opportunity to learn from one of the best.
+Luckily, my father was one of many great Montana fly fishing guides, which gave me the opportunity to learn from one of the best.

-Around age of 7 I was learning how to manage and control a fly rod in the front yard of my parents home.
+Around the age of seven, I was learning how to manage and control a fly rod in the front yard of my parents home.
 Once I conquered the basics of casting a fly rod, I then graduated to rowing a drift boat, tying flies, studying hatches, and the most important, learning how to read water.
-When I was 11, I started traveling with my father to all of his hotspots around Montana, further expanding my fly-fishing abilities.
+When I was eleven, I started traveling with my father to all of his hot spots around Montana, further expanding my fly-fishing abilities.
 This is when I decided I wanted to become a guide and follow in my father’s footsteps.

 I successfully guided my first trip when I was 15 years old.
 I wasn’t paid of course, because legally one can’t guide until they are 18, but I fell in love with it and have been guiding effectively ever since.

 My goal for this company is to give my clientele opportunities to fish in a diverse number of places.
 Many years of experience has taught me that no matter how good the fishing is in one location people will always want a new experience.

 We lost Jim in May of 2015.
 What a life he lived.
 His Biography will remain up on this page until the waters run dry…